Anxiety and Family Constellations

 • emotional neglect

-may leave unresolved emotional effects within the family system.
+may leave lasting emotional effects within the family system.

 Sometimes later generations unconsciously carry aspects of these unresolved experiences through: